Dysbiosis: Cardiovascular disease

 Dysbiosis of intestinal microbiota may accelerate the progression of cardiovascular disease.
-Dietary habits, high stress, intestinal infections and use of antibiotics can cause an imbalance in the species and quantity of microorgansims in the adult intestine.
+Dietary habits, high stress, intestinal infections and use of antibiotics can cause an imbalance in the species and quantity of microorganisms in the adult intestine.
 Gut dysbiosis may lead to inflammation and metabolic disorders that promote the development of cardiovascular disease.

 Treatments

 Antibiotics

 Because of the complex interactions in the microbiome, not much data exists on the efficacy of using antibiotics to treat dysbiosis.
 However, the broad-spectrum antibiotic rifaximin has been shown to have a favorable response in several of the ailments associated with dysbiosis, including irritable bowel syndrome.

 While most antibiotics alter the gut microbiota for the duration of the treatment, some cause long-lasting changes.
-However, repeated exposure to antibiotics can also cause the opposite of the intended effect and destabilize the gut microbiome, resulting in promoting “outgrowth of antibiotic-resistant pathogenic bacteria” (see antibiotic misuse) thus aggravating gut dysbiosis.
+However, repeated exposure to antibiotics can also cause the opposite of the intended effect and destabilize the gut microbiome, resulting in promoting "outgrowth of antibiotic-resistant pathogenic bacteria" (see antibiotic misuse) thus aggravating gut dysbiosis.

 Fecal microbiota transplant (FMT)

-Fecal Microbiota Transplantation (FMT) is an experimental treatment that has resolved 80-90 percent of dysbiosis-related infections caused by recurrent C. difficile infections that do not respond to antibiotics in randomized, controlled clinical trials.
+Fecal microbiota transplantation (FMT) is an experimental treatment that has resolved 80–90 percent of dysbiosis-related infections caused by recurrent C. difficile infections that do not respond to antibiotics in randomized, controlled clinical trials.
 A patient's colon is transplanted during FMT with a fecal preparation from a carefully screened, healthy stool donor.
 FMT is thought to work by repopulating the patient's microbiome with various microorganisms that compete with C. difficile for space.

 FMTs use the same line of reasoning as probiotics; to recreate a healthy balance of microbiota in the microbiome by inserting beneficial microbes into the environment.
 FMT accomplishes this by taking a donation of fecal matter from a healthy individual, diluted, strained and introduced to a diseased patient.
-FMTs are currently used to treat patients with Clostridium difficile infections, who have proved resistant to other therapies.; however, this is considered an investigational therapy at present with risks that have not been fully defined.
+FMTs are currently used to treat patients with Clostridioides difficile infections, who have proved resistant to other therapies.; however, this is considered an investigational therapy at present with risks that have not been fully defined.
 FMT is also being investigated for use in psychiatric disorders.
 Because the process is not sterile and contaminations can pass from donor to patient, there is a push to isolate key microbiota and culture them independently.